 I mentioned elsewhere the suitability of bamboo as a screen.
 Another possibility for a screen, which would be more solid, is a display case constructed of shelving that is open on both front and back.
 Such a case could hold a mix of plants, books, and decorative objects, or simply hold plants.
 Trailing, climbing, or upright plants could all have a place on this screen, and the eye would find delight on all levels.

 Whatever the level, the important thing is that each plant can be seen.
 If you have a nook within a room (say, a bathroom), a plant that reveals itself only upon entering the nook may be a surprise, and that’s just the way you want it.
 On the other hand, if you think that the proper thing is to put the plant in the window, or on the toilet cistern, you may be effectively ‘hiding’ the plant.
 To improve this situation, you may want to transfer it to a hanging basket, so you can put it near a doorway or drape it over the shower-curtain bar.
 This lets you have a clear view of the plant every time you pass the room, and not just when you happen to be standing in it.

 The idea is to feature the plants, to have the sense that they are presenting themselves, rather than being tucked away where you have to seek them out.
-This need not contradict Rule #4, which is to place them where they thrive.
+This doesn't mean you don't attempt to place them where they thrive.
 You merely try to find the optimum spot that serves the plant well while keeping it clearly in view.
 Apart from anything else, plants that are often seen tend to be better looked-after.